lukaswittmann/r2scan-double-hybrids/README.md

 ### Dispersion Correction

+Dispersion correction parameters were fitted against the S22x5\cite{S22}, NCIBLIND10\cite{NCIBLIND10}, and S66x8\cite{S66_bench} (2022 revision by Martin \textit{et al.}\cite{s66x8_2022}) benchmark sets for non-covalent interaction energies by least-squares Levenberg-Marquardt minimization.
+All parameters were fitted close to the complete basis set limit using the large def2-QZVPP quadruple-$\zeta$ basis set.

 #### D4
 | Functional | $s_6$ | $s_8$ | $s_9$ | $a_1$ | $a_2$ |
 | :---: | :---: | :---: | :---: | :---: | :---: |